The Georgia Department of Community Affairs (Central Office) is a Section 8 Public Housing Agency in Atlanta, Georgia.

 More information about Georgia Department of Community Affairs (Central Office) can be found on its website at http://www.dca.state.ga.us/.

-As of March 31st, 2016 the Georgia Department of Community Affairs (Central Office) manages 14,177 active Housing Choice Vouchers.
+As of the most recent VMS report, Georgia Department of Community Affairs (Central Office) manages 14,324 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each: